mclendaniel/earningscalendar/README.md

 - Change how far ahead the feed looks: edit `LOOKAHEAD_DAYS` in the script.
 - Change the update cadence: edit the `cron` line in `.github/workflows/update-calendar.yml`.
-- Add timing to the event *time* instead of the title: the script currently makes all-day events with `(BMO)`/`(AMC)` in the title to sidestep timezone issues; swap to timed events if you prefer.
+- Adjust the session windows: events are timed blocks in US Eastern — BMO 7:00–9:30 AM, AMC 4:00–6:00 PM, DMH 11:00 AM–1:00 PM — deliberately wide so they show the right half of the day without implying an exact release minute.
+Companies with an unknown session stay all-day.
+Edit `SESSION_WINDOW` in the script to change the blocks.